About Us

 Founder & Board Chair

 Kristie Pearson is the founder and President of LINKING HOPE.
-With extensive experience in fundraising and strategic initiatives, she has worked with numerous charitable organizations, including Inclusion Winnipeg, Riverview Hospital Foundation, Children’s Hospital Foundation, Thrive Community Support Circle, Rainbow Resource Centre, the Y Winnipeg Downtown Capital Campaign, and Clan Mothers Healing Village & Knowledge Centre.
-Kristie recently co-chaired a successful campaign for the United Way of Winnipeg, raising over $22.8 million alongside her husband, Doug.
+With her extensive experience in fundraising and strategic initiatives, she has collaborated with numerous charitable organizations, including Inclusion Winnipeg, the Riverview Hospital Foundation, the Children’s Hospital Foundation, Thrive Community Support Circle, the Rainbow Resource Centre, the Y Winnipeg Downtown Capital Campaign, and Clan Mothers Healing Village & Knowledge Centre.
+Recently, Kristie co-chaired a successful campaign for the United Way of Winnipeg, raising over $22.8 million alongside her husband, Doug.

 Executive Director

 Spatch brings over 25 years of experience in the non-profit sector.
-He has established youth and cultural programs for organizations such as MaMawi, West Broadway, Lord Selkirk Developments, and Bear Clan.
+He has established youth and cultural programs for organizations like MaMawi, West Broadway, Lord Selkirk Developments, and Bear Clan.
 Currently, Spatch serves as the Operations Manager for N’Dinawemak, an Indigenous-led shelter.
-Additionally, he is a member of the Juno Award-winning bands Eagle and Hawk, as well as the Juno-nominated band Indian City.
+Additionally, he is a member of the Juno Award-winning bands Eagle and Hawk, and the Juno-nominated band Indian City.

 Board Member

 Rob Crowley is a retired businessman with 40 years of experience in the clothing industry.
 For the past 20 years, he has been actively involved in providing essential apparel to underserved and vulnerable populations.
-Collaborating with over 15 national retailers and manufacturers, Rob has successfully repurposed both new and used apparel and footwear, distributing them to more than 30 charitable organizations throughout Winnipeg.
+Collaborating with over 15 national retailers and manufacturers, Rob has effectively repurposed both new and used clothing and footwear, distributing them to more than 30 charitable organizations across Winnipeg.

 Board Member

-Shannon Johnson is a professional manager with extensive expertise in marketing and sales management, operations management, communications, and program design and delivery.
-She spent 13 years in the financial sector at TD Asset Management and TD Waterhouse, holding senior-level positions.
-Currently, Shannon has spent 18 years at Manitoba Hydro in various roles, including the establishment of Manitoba Hydro’s Affordable Energy Unit and the licensing processes for Bipole III and the Manitoba-Minnesota Transmission Lines.
+Shannon Johnson is a professional manager with extensive marketing and sales management, operations management, communication, and program design and delivery expertise.
+She has spent 13 years in the financial sector at TD Asset Management and TD Waterhouse, where she held senior-level positions.
+Shannon has dedicated 18 years to Manitoba Hydro in various roles, including establishing Manitoba Hydro’s Affordable Energy Unit and overseeing the licensing processes for Bipole III and the Manitoba-Minnesota Transmission Lines.
 She now serves as the Director of Distribution Operations and Management for the City of Winnipeg.
-Shannon has also contributed her leadership skills as President of the Canadian Club of Winnipeg, a Board member of Fort Whyte Alive, a Board Member of the Winnipeg Jazz Orchestra, an auction committee member for the Rainbow Society, and a Board member at the Winnipeg Winter Club.
+Additionally, Shannon has contributed her leadership skills as President of the Canadian Club of Winnipeg, a Board member of Fort Whyte Alive, a Board member of the Winnipeg Jazz Orchestra, an auction committee member for the Rainbow Society, and a Board member at the Winnipeg Winter Club.

 Board Member